Stand by Me (TV series)

 Stand by Me (家人有约) is a 1998 Singaporean Mandarin drama series which aired on MediaCorp TV Channel 8 (then known as TCS - Television Corporation of Singapore) in April 1998.
 The serial garnered favourable responses from the audience during its telecast with its touching and heart-rending storyline, and also with critically acclaimed acting from the cast.

-It won the Best Drama Serial award at the Star Awards 1998.
-Xie Shaoguang and Huang Bi Ren were also awarded the Best Actor and Best Actress awards respectively.
+At the 1998 Star Awards, the series won the Best Drama Serial award, while main cast Xie Shaoguang and Huang Biren also won the Best Actor and Best Actress awards respectively.